aibyhana/prototype/README.md

 Interactive Streamlit app that lets you train a neural network on a toy dataset and watch adversarial attacks break its predictions in real time.

-Built for **Stanford SAFE** — helping policymakers build intuition about adversarial brittleness in ML systems.

 ## Run locally